denv

 COMMANDS

 print print the loaded denv configuration.
-This is helpful for debug‐
+This is helpful for debugging purposes and inspecting the denv that you currently have configured.

 ARGUMENTS